gordielachance/wp-soundsystem/readme.txt

 Native presets : Spotify, Radionomy, Last.FM, SomaFM, BBC, Slacker, Soundcloud, Twitter.

+= Audio player =
+In a near future, an audio player will show up to play your tracks if they have supported sources, as described below.
+It will use the native [MediaElement.js](http://www.mediaelementjs.com/) media framework; but we are waiting Wordpress to upgrade it as the current version that is shipped with Wordpress is obsolete.

 = Music Sources =
 If the [Post Bookmarks plugin](https://wordpress.org/plugins/post-bookmarks/) is enabled, you'll be able to set one or several music sources for your tracks when editing them; as on screenshot #8.
-Just enter the link of the source and be sure you checked the 'Music Sources' link category before saving it.
+Just enter the link of the source and be sure you checked the 'Music Sources' category before saving it.

-The source can be an audio file, or a link to a music services like Youtube or Soundcloud.
-In a near future, those links will be used by an audio player to play the track; if the source URL is supported.
+In a near future, those links will be used by the audio player (see above) to play the track - if the source URL is supported.

-If you don't want to use the Post Bookmarks plugin or would like to filter the sources, use the filter hook *wpsstm_get_track_source_urls*.
+We plan to support : regular audio files, Youtube, Soundcloud, Mixcloud.

 = Frontend Tracklist Parser =
 You may propose a frontend tracklist parser to your visitors.